-Kylas also help small businesses with sales pipeline management ensuring that leads are guided in the right direction through the sales funnel.
+Kylas also help growing businesses with sales pipeline management ensuring that leads are guided in the right direction through the sales funnel.

 You can create multiple pipelines with unlimited stages, for different products or business units.
 It helps with collaboration between your sales, marketing, and other teams to improve productivity as well.

-Of all the CRM platforms at your disposal today, Kylas is one of the most affordable and feature-rich CRM for startups and small businesses.
+Of all the CRM platforms at your disposal today, Kylas is one of the most affordable and feature-rich CRM for startups and growing businesses.

 Insightly is a CRM for startups that offers them project management capabilities as well.
 The platform offers marketing, sales and service features apart from CRM capabilities.

 The CRM features on Insightly include lead routing, workflow automation, email automation, and tracking, among others.